CodeArc13/Logic-Simulator-Old-Master-/README.md

 # Logic-Simulator-Old-Master-
 My version of logic simulation circuits.
-Use number keys 1 - 5 to select wire block or transistor blocks
+Use number keys 1 - 5 to select wire block or transistor blocks (Current selection appears in python terminal window)

-Transistor blocks have one input side and 3 outpout side (Think minecraft redstone)
+Transistor blocks have one input side and 3 output side (Think minecraft redstone)

 Left click adds the selected block to current mouse location, right click removes block